ShaheenHossain/eagle-12.1/doc/webservices/odoo.rst

 ``ir.model.fields``
 '''''''''''''''''''

-Provides information about the fields of Eagle ERP models and allows adding custom fields without using Python code
+Provides information about the fields of Eagle models and allows adding custom fields without using Python code

 ``model_id``